 [email protected]

 Dr. Moss is an Associate Professor in the School of Nursing at the University of British Columbia.
 She is the first and only American Indian to hold both nursing and juris doctorates, and published the first nursing textbook on American Indian health (Springer 2015).
-Her areas of research include American Indian health, aging, health policy and health disparities with a focus on social and structural determinants of health.
+Her areas of research include American Indian health, aging, and health policy with a focus on social and structural determinants of health.

 Dr. Wampler is a retired Associate Research Scientist from the Native American Research and Training Center at the University of Arizona.
 The main focus of Dr. Wampler’s research career has been community based participatory research on the epidemiology of chronic diseases among Native Americans, including women’s health, cancer, and tobacco control.